Tutorial: How to Make a Symmetric Brain

 Lets go over each arguments in the above command:

-After this step, you can see below that both brain will be in a symmetric space.
+After this step, you can see below that both brains will be in a symmetric space.

 Step 6: Generate the Symmetric Brain